CLAM-community/CLAM-community.github.io/docs/code-of-conduct.md

 Abusive or unwelcoming behaviour between community members still has a profound impact on individuals and on the community when it happens beyond our walls.
-The CLAM code of conduct stewards will use our discretion when deciding how to respond to reports of such behaviour and how to proceed with enforcement.
+The CLAM Code of Conduct Stewards will use our discretion when deciding how to respond to reports of such behaviour and how to proceed with enforcement.
 Enforcement may include removing someone from the CLAM community.
 We will take into account the impact on the individual community members involved as well as the impact on the community at large.

 !!!
 NOTE

     When in doubt, please report unacceptable behaviour to us.
 If someone's behaviour make you feel unsafe within the CLAM space, we want to support and help you.

 ## Enforcement